tingiskhan/pyfilter/README.md

 # Documentation

 ## Purpose
-This package aims at providing a simple interface for users to define and perform inference on non-linear timeseries models.
+This package aims at providing a simple interface for users to define and perform inference in non-linear timeseries models.
 It does not aim at being a replacement for any existing package.
 User interface is heavily inspired by [PyMC3](https://docs.pymc.io/).

 This library is just a hobby of mine to keep me up to date with some of the modern filtering techniques as well as a